 The identified OAN of approx. 84,000 dwellings across Norfolk by 2036 includes the conventional housing needs of elderly people, but does not include people residing in care and nursing homes.
 On this basis, all self-contained elderly person housing is counted within the housing supply; but the supply of bed spaces in residential institutions (Use Class C2) is not.
 If sufficient Class C2 bed spaces are not provided in the period 2015-36 then these people will not vacate existing dwellings and therefore more dwellings may be required.
-Evidence indicates that the current supply of beds in Care homesspecialist housing for Norfolk is estimated to be 9,9218,808; this is around 660-7,500 beds less than the current identified need for 10,58116,352 spaces.
-If current trends and policies continue and the proportion of people living in care homes remains static-the estimated need in Norfolk by 2036 will be 17,94927,737 beds, this is 18,028-928 more beds than the current supply and is equivalent to an increase of 382 beds per year.
-The study are also provides information on the distribution of existing and needed bed spaces throughout Norfolk.
-As a result the increasing need Norfolk's local planning authorities consider there is a case for further joint work in this area.
-Whilst the county have recently published the Extra Care Housing Strategy, it is felt that further work is required to identify the need and types of accommodation which are required to support the increase in the elderly population going forward and as such a study should be commissioned.
+Evidence46 indicates that the current supply of specialist housing for Norfolk is estimated to be 8,808; this is around 7,500 beds less than the current identified need for 16,352 spaces.
+If current trends and policies continue the estimated need in Norfolk by 2036 will be 27,737 beds, this is 18,928 more beds than the current rsupply.
+As a result of the increasing need, Norfolk's local planning authorities consider there is a case for further joint work in this area.
+Whilst the county-County Council have recently published the Extra Care Housing Strategy47, it is felt that further work is required to identify the need and types of accommodation which are required to support the increase in the elderly population going forward and as such a study should be commissioned.